LoginRadius/html5-sdk/README.md

 <h6 id="GetServerInfo-get-"> Get Server Time (GET)</h6>
- This API allows you to query your LoginRadius account for basic server information and server time information which is useful when generating an SOTT token.
+ This API allows you to query your LoginRadius account for basic server information and server time information which is useful when generating a SOTT token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/configuration/get-server-time/)